Changes to care and support in Wales

-In April 2016 the Social Services & Wellbeing (Wales) Act came into law and replaced many previous laws.
+In April 2016 the Social Services and Wellbeing (Wales) Act (external website) came into law and replaced many previous laws.
 It changes how councils and care services work.
 It now places a joint responsibility on you, and your Local Authority Social Services Department to deliver outcomes that are important to you.

 The approach to assessment and eligibility is changing, we start with you.

 What does this mean?